hannesdatta/course-odcm/content/docs/project/resources/tutorials/webscrapingadvanced/_index.md

 ## Learning goals

-- Make more advanced use of `selenium`, emulating user interaction on a site (e.g., scrolling and filling in forms)
+- Make more advanced use of `selenium`, emulating user interaction on a site (e.g., scrolling, clicking, and filling in forms)
-- Access data that is hidden behind a login-screen
-- Apply search parameters to obtain subsets of data
-- Capture and store images from the web
-- Save the retrieved data as tabular files (e.g., CSV)
+- Save the retrieved data as JSON files.

 ## Getting started